REFRAME/prg/Python_package/README.md

-# prg: R package for creating Precision-Recall-Gain curves and calculating area under the curve
+# pyprg: Python package for creating Precision-Recall-Gain curves and calculating area under the curve

 ### What are the Precision-Recall-Gain curves?